Neco Williams

+Williams started out with Cefn United at age six.
+He joined Liverpool later in 2007, where he made 31 total appearances for their first team.
+He was loaned out to Fulham in January 2022, before joining Nottingham Forest permanently later that year.

+Born in Cefn Mawr, Williams represents Wales at senior level.
+He was a member of the Wales squad that qualified for the 2022 FIFA World Cup, becoming the first to do so since 1958.

+Early life

+Neco Williams was born in Cefn Mawr, Wrexham, Wales.
+He is the second child of Lee Williams, a former footballer for Cefn United, and Emma Jones, a dance teacher.
+At age six, Williams joined the youth system of Cefn United, originally starting out as a striker.
+After a tournament in Gresford, Williams was sought after by Manchester United, Everton and Liverpool, with the latter signing him in 2007.

 Club career

 Liverpool

-Williams joined the academy of Liverpool at the age of six and progressed through the youth ranks, representing the club at U18, U19 and U23 level, as well as in the UEFA Youth League.
-He suffered a serious back injury which ruled him out for most of the 2017–18 season, but recovered his place to feature in the club's victorious FA Youth Cup campaign two years later.
+Williams represented Liverpool at U18, U19 and U23 level.
+He suffered a serious back injury that ruled him out for most of the 2017–18 season, but he recovered his place to feature in the club's victorious FA Youth Cup campaign two years later.

 Williams' form at youth level was rewarded when, on 30 October 2019, he made his debut for the senior side, starting in a 5–5 (5–4) penalty shoot-out win over Arsenal in the EFL Cup.
 He featured prominently in the match and recorded a last-minute assist for Divock Origi's goal to send the match to penalties, where Liverpool emerged victorious.
 In December, he was included in Liverpool's squad which won the 2019 FIFA Club World Cup, although he was an unused substitute in both of the club's matches in the competition.

 Following the turn of the year, he starred in a team largely made up of teenagers and reserves that defeated Merseyside rivals Everton in the FA Cup 3rd round, and Shrewsbury Town in the 4th round replay, forcing an own goal from Ro-Shaun Williams in the latter fixture to secure his side's progression in the competition.
 In the match against Shrewsbury, Williams was also part of a starting line-up that was the youngest in Liverpool's history, with an average age of 19 years and two days.
-His Premier League debut followed on 24 June 2020, shortly after campaign resumed following a three-month long suspension caused by the COVID-19 outbreak, when he featured as a 74th-minute substitute in a 4–0 win over Crystal Palace.
-Williams would go on to make enough appearances to secure his league winners' medal, and a few weeks later on 17 August, he signed a new long-term deal with the Reds.
+His Premier League debut followed on 24 June 2020, shortly after the campaign resumed following a three-month long suspension caused by the COVID-19 outbreak, when he featured as a 74th-minute substitute in a 4–0 win over Crystal Palace.
+Williams would go on to make enough appearances to secure his league winners' medal, becoming the fifth Welsh player to win the Premier League.
+A few weeks later on 17 August, he signed a new long-term deal with the Reds.